 Booker’s addition gives the Owls a stable of talented running backs to lean on to support Bloomgren’s run-heavy scheme.
 That’s especially important given the offseason departures of Austin Walter (graduation) and Emmanuel Esukpa (transfer).

 The new transfer will be aided by Aston Walter and Juma Otoviano.
 Freshman Jawan King could force his way into the mix as well.
 Having this many capable mouths to feed is a good problem to have.
 That’s especially true when two of those four horses are experienced veterans like Booker and Walter.

 Standing 5-foot-9, Booker tips the scales right at 200 pounds but he plays big.
 He’s a candidate to be the most physical runner on the roster from day one.
-Just check out the first play on his highlight reel.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Just check out the first play on his highlight reel.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Basketball 2020 Game Preview: Men at UTEP | Women at UAB

 - Rice Baseball 2020: Previewing the UC Irvine series

 - Rice Women’s Basketball Preview: Owls seek rebound vs North Texas

 - Rice Basketball: Glue-guy Drew Peterson has become one of Owls’ leaders